odrevet/music-box-tune-tracker/readme.md

 Music box tune tracker.
-Create a tune or import one and turn it into a record for the Fisher Price Record Player toy
+Create or import a tune and turn it into a record for the Fisher Price Record Player toy

 music box tune tracker use the same file format (.fpr) from "Fred Record Player" available at https://www.instructables.com/id/3D-printing-records-for-a-Fisher-Price-toy-record-/